-All hail the never-ending parade of dinner parties, hor d’oeuvres and champagne that is November and December.
-We’re excited now even though we know that by the time Thanksgiving rolls around, we’ll be exceedingly, well, full.
-So we’re anticipating this time around and preparing ourselves for the inevitable bloat (it’s not like we’re not going to indulge, let’s be serious) that will be all ours.
+All hail the never-ending parade of dinner parties, hor d’oeuvres, and champagne that is the holidays.
+We’re excited even though we know we need to prepare ourselves for the inevitable bloat (it’s not like we’re not going to indulge; let’s be serious).
 Whitney and Danielle of Sakara Life are similarly realistic.
 So we roped them into giving us a few quick tips as to how we can limit any temporary expansion of our waistlines.

-Okay, so you had a late-night burger and fries, or treated your post-party-morning fuzzy head with a bacon, egg and cheese on a bagel.
+OK, so you had a late-night burger and fries, or treated your post-party morning fuzzy head with a bacon, egg, and cheese on a bagel.
 Suffice it to say your digestive system might be feeling a little... sluggish.
 And your tummy is showing the bloat.
 Keep things moving by amping up the greens on your plate at every meal.
-Water isn’t just something you drink—it’s also something you eat—and greens are filled with them along with minerals, fiber and protein.
-We’re all about eating our water in the form of hydrating veggies like cucumber, romaine lettuce, radishes and peppers, so fill your plate accordingly.
+Water isn’t just something you drink—it’s also something you eat—and greens are filled with them, along with minerals, fiber, and protein.
+We’re all about eating our water in the form of hydrating veggies like cucumber, romaine lettuce, radishes, and peppers, so fill your plate accordingly.

-When the healthy bacteria in your belly are happy, strong and vital, so are you... and when they’re not, you can imagine what happens.
+When the healthy bacteria in your belly are happy, strong, and vital, so are you...
+And when they’re not, you can imagine what happens.
 Bloating and puffiness often indicate that these little guys are struggling, so give them a boost by eating fermented foods or taking a daily supplement (our brand-new Probiotic Chocolate makes taking a supplement feel like having dessert, so there’s really no excuse not to).
 Kimchi, sauerkraut, and kombucha are some of our favorite fermented foods.
-We also love apple cider vinegar—not only does it make a mean salad dressing, but you can shoot it straight for a detoxifying hit no an empty stomach or after a big meal!
-It will help balance out thoseother shots you’ll be doing later.
+We also love apple cider vinegar—not only does it make a mean salad dressing, but you can shoot it straight for a detoxifying hit on an empty stomach or after a big meal!
+It will help balance out those other shots you’ll be doing later.

 When you chew gum, you’re unwittingly gulping lots of air, which leads to bloating.
 So instead of chomping on a stick of gum, take a cue from your favorite Indian restaurant and chew a small handful of fennel seeds (yes, that’s what the little bowl of seeds by the door is all about).
 Not only do these guys help increase the production of bile (which breaks down food) in your bod, but they are also rich in magnesium, which helps relax and smooth out muscles in the intestinal tract.